The Storage section of the graphical interface allows configuration of these options:

 Striping (RAID0) does not provide redundancy.
 If a disk in a stripe fails, the volume will be destroyed and must be recreated and the data restored from backup.

-If your pool is encrypted with GELI, refer to Replacing an Encrypted Drive before proceeding.
+If the volume is encrypted with GELI, refer to Replacing an Encrypted Drive before proceeding.

 Before physically removing the failed device, go to